ballerina-platform/module-ballerinax-intercom/docs/spec/sanitations.md

 These changes are done in order to improve the overall usability, and as workarounds for some known language limitations.

-1. Remove error response in /events/summaries
+1. Remove error response in,
+  1.DataEventSummaries
+  2.CreateDataEvent
+  3.DeleteTagHeaders

 ## OpenAPI cli command